yusufSLCN/GEWA/README.md

 Predicting stable grasps is a crucial aspect of robotic manipulation tasks, yet universal object grasping remains challenging due to variations in gripper designs, occlusions, and potential object collisions.
 To address the SE(3) grasp prediction problem, we introduce PointPairNet, a novel approach that leverages object geometry and gripper contact points.
 PointPairNet processes full 3D point clouds of objects to select touch-point pairs and grasp poses inferred from the edge features of the pair.
 We tested multiple methods for deriving grasp estimates and found that using edge features achieves a 78% success rate in grasp pose estimation opposed to a point-level method achieving 72% success rate.
 Our results demonstrate the effectiveness of PointPairNet in generating reliable grasp predictions for diverse objects.

-In this repository we implemented 3 methods for object grasping using point clouds.
-PointPairNet
+In this repository, we implemented 3 methods for object grasping using point clouds.
+PointPairNet, ApproachNet and EdgeGraspNet:

-1) PointPairNet
+1) PointPairNet<b/>
 PointPairNet is a method that we developed.
 It classifies graspable edges between the point pairs on the point cloud.
-It uses the edge embeding to predict grasp poses for different objects.
+It uses the edge embedding to predict grasp poses for different objects.

 ![PointPairNet_full](PointPairNet_full.png)